intel-lab-lkp/linux/Documentation/arch/x86/resctrl.rst

 	that case reading the mbm_total_bytes and mbm_local_bytes may report 'Unavailable' if there is no counter associated with that group.

+"num_mbm_cntrs":
+	The number of monitoring counters available for assignment when the architecture supports mbm_cntr_assign mode.

 "max_threshold_occupancy":
 		Read/write file provides the largest value (in bytes) at which a previously used LLC_occupancy